Seftali/CS-353-Project-Reports/README.md

 2.Funtional and Non-Funtional Requirements 2.1Functional Requirements

-Sign Up: People who want to become a member will sign up by creating a username and password.
+**Sign Up**: People who want to become a member will sign up by creating a username and password.
 Also they will share additional info about themselves.
 Full name ,age, gender, address, profile picture, job and a brief description about themselves.
 During sign up process they will create their profile.

 Log In: If already a member, user will need to enter their username and password and log in.